whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 _“Thirty boxes made of bones,”_ Fogerty sang. _Yeah, thanks…_

 But they had plenty of reason to feel proud.
 Mrs. E drifted closer, somehow, and gazed at her skeleton for a long time.
-Brilliant, really. _Were these beautiful bones inside me all along?_ she wondered. _Or did these people—these whatever the fuck they are, these demons or spirits or constructs of ice and burning coals, these Exclusives—make my skeleton just... better?_
+Brilliant, really. _Were these beautiful bones inside me all along?_ she wondered. _Or did these people—these whatever the fuck they are, these demons or spirits or constructs of ice and burning coals, these Exclusives—make my skeleton just… better?_

 _“It’s, uh, complicated,”_ said Esmeralda.